 What is an Affidavit?

 For those of you still having trouble with what an Affidavit is in this context, this is defined as a written statement confirmed by oath or affirmation, for use as evidence in court.

 Who is an Affiant?

-When a person volunteers to sign or file a document, one must be familiar with what is written in the document and, if things go wrong, how this signature can affect them.
+When a person volunteers to sign or file a document, one must be familiar with what is written in the document and, if things go wrong, how this document was signed can affect them.
 If there is any false statement caught in the affidavit with your signature, then you can be subjected to fraud.

-If you are wondering why notary is considered more effective?
-For better confirmation, make sure that the document is notarized because every legal document sealed and signed by a notary has credibility.
-Then you must know that notary is a government-authorized individual who makes sure that the information provided in the affidavit is true.
+Are you wondering why notary is considered more effective?
+Because every legal document sealed and signed by a notary has added credibility.
+Notaries Public are government-authorized individuals who makes sure that the information provided in the affidavit is true.
 They MUST be legally commissioned to carry out these duties.
+For better confirmation, make sure that the document is notarized

 When do you need an Affiant?